 -Dick Carter with his yacht design was clearly influenced by his experiences with small boats, particularly in the International 14 Class, the thoroughbred dinghy of the time.

 - The International competition opened his views to the European theater, which became the source for his Offshore racing sailboat success.
 To these days Carter is considered an icon for yacht design in Europe.

--His very first design Rabbit, inspired by his youthful racing days, showed an understanding about sailing upright and fast.
-Dick gets is long distance racing from the Medalist, a Tripp design with American features due to the CCA handicap rules.
+-His very first design Rabbit, inspired by his youthful racing days, showed an understanding of sailing upright and fast.
+Dick gets is long-distance racing from the Medalist, a Tripp design with American features due to the CCA handicap rules.
 Rabbit got a bigger beam compared to European models designed under the R.O.R.C rules.
-His understanding of drag let him to offer to the sea less frontal areas below the water, streamlining appendages and separating the keel from the rudder.
-The mast and rigging benefited of the same treatment and attention to the windage effect.
+His understanding of drag let him offer to the sea less frontal areas below the water, streamlining appendages and separating the keel from the rudder.
+The mast and rigging benefited from the same treatment and attention to the windage effect.
 The theme for all his subsequent boat designs: if the water does not see it, the boat will go faster through it.

 -I noticed that several times the word "crisp" is pronounced in the book, and that is true.
 I vividly remember when drawing the Lines Plan, Dick would be poring over the drafting table and murmuring; " keep it crisp Yves-Marie".

-- His involvement with the International Offshore Rule came with Olin Stephens on this side of the Atlantic to devise an union between the English R.O.R.C and the American C.C.A.
+- His involvement with the International Offshore Rule came with Olin Stephens, on this side of the Atlantic to devise a union between the English R.O.R.C and the American C.C.A.
 The result: Creation of a new International handicap system for sailboat racing; the I.O.R .

 tantonyachtdesign.blogspot.com Search: Porto Cervo 2013.